 - An official Notre Dame transcript (e-transcripts will be accepted)

 - Applicants must be enrolled in a PhD program or the JSD program at the University of Notre Dame, be in good academic standing and be a Kellogg Institute Doctoral Student Affiliate or be a former Affiliate who is a current 5+1 Postdoc.
 MGA students who are holders of a Kellogg fellowship may also be eligible.

 - Students cannot combine applications for this award with any other award offered by the Kellogg Institute.

-We will offer students professionalization funding no more than two times in an academic year and no more than three times during their time in graduate school.
+We will offer students professionalization funding no more than two times during their time in graduate school.

 Criteria for Evaluating Proposals